-- a.
-All violations of this article shall be processed as provided in Section 1-7, of the Brevard County Code of Ordinances, per the provisions of any municipal ordinances for code enforcement, as applicable, and per provisions of Chapter 162, Florida Statues.
-Each day of any such violation shall constitute a separate and distinct offense. - b.
-In addition to any other remedy set forth herein or otherwise provided by law, if a facility or user who violates the provisions set forth in this article, the Department shall have the authority to take one of the following options: - Investigate possible violations of this article and seek all available remedies in law or equity, including, but not limited to, an administrative search warrant from a court of competent jurisdiction or an injunction from a court of competent jurisdiction to enforce or restrict any relevant law; or - 2.
-Terminate water and sewer service. - c.
-The County may recover reasonable attorneys' fees, court costs, and other expenses associated with enforcement activities.
-The filing of a suit shall not be bar against or a prerequisite for taking any other action against a facility or user.
+- (3) The user shall maintain a file on site of the records and other documents pertaining to the facility's grease interceptor or grease trap or sand and oil interceptor.
+The file contents shall include, but is not limited to, the record (as-built) drawings, record of inspections, log of pumping activities and receipts, log of maintenance activities, hauler information, disposal information and monitoring data.
+The file shall be available at all times for inspection and review by the department.
+Documents in the file shall be retained and preserved for a minimum of five years. - (4) The department may require the user to provide, operate and maintain, at the user's expense, appropriate monitoring facilities, such as a sampling port, that are safe and accessible at all times, for observation, inspection, sample collection and flow measurement of the user's discharge to the publicly owned treatment works.
+The department may impose additional limitations and monitoring requirements for the discharge to the publicly owned treatment works in accordance with the provisions set forth in this article. - (f) Enforcement. - (1) All violations of this article shall be processed as provided in section 1-7, of the this Code, per the provisions of any municipal ordinances for code enforcement, as applicable, and per provisions of F.S. ch.162.
+Each day of any such violation shall constitute a separate and distinct offense. - (2) In addition to any other remedy set forth herein or otherwise provided by law, if a facility or user who violates the provisions set forth in this article, the department shall have the authority to take one of the following options: - a.
+Investigate possible violations of this article and seek all available remedies in law or equity, including, but not limited to, an administrative search warrant from a court of competent jurisdiction or an injunction from a court of competent jurisdiction to enforce or restrict any relevant law; or - b.
+Terminate water and sewer service. - (3) The county may recover reasonable attorneys' fees, court costs, and other expenses associated with enforcement activities.
+The filing of a suit shall not be bar against or a prerequisite for taking any other action against a facility or user. - SECTION 4.
+Area encompassed.
+This article shall be applicable in both the unincorporated and incorporated areas, except that this article shall not apply in any municipality that has adopted and maintains in effect ordinances or regulations governing the same matters. - SECTION 5.
+Conflicting provisions.
+In the case of direct conflict between any provision of this Ordinance and a portion or provision of any other appropriate federal, state, or county law, rule, code or regulation, the more restrictive shall apply.